Kunalapk/BharatScanner/README.md

 # BharatScanner - Document Scanner for Android
-An android app to support document scanning, written entirely in Kotlin.
+An android app to support document scanning via BharatScanner, written entirely in Kotlin.

 ### Getting Started